coldfix/doc2md/README.md

 Copyright © 2013-2017 Thomas Gläßle <t_glaessle@gmx.de>

 This work  is free.
-You can  redistribute it and/or modify  it under the terms of the [MIT/expat license](https://opensource.org/licenses/MIT).
-See the COPYING.md file for more details.
+You can  redistribute it and/or modify  it under the terms of the Do What The Fuck  You Want To Public License, Version 2, as published by Sam Hocevar.
+See the COPYING file for more details.

 This program  is free software.
 It comes  without any warranty,  to the extent permitted by applicable law.